- Sample Itinerary

 The San Juan River offers panoramic vistas and fast-moving white water rapids.
 This is a great 3 or 4 day rafting trip for your youth group.
 With numerous warm-water rapids and polished limestone swimming pools, the San Juan River delivers an unforgettable experience.

-This white water rafting trip takes us through unique Pueblo Indian dwellings wherewe’ll view ruins and petroglyphsleft by ancient civilizations.
-The rich waters of the San Juan spawn an abundant array of unusual flora and trout fishing is widely enjoyed here as well.
+This white water rafting trip takes us through unique Pueblo Indian dwellings, where we will view ruins and petroglyphs left by ancient civilizations.
 From the diverse animal and plant life to the extraordinary geological features, the San Juan River is always a favorite white water vacation for youth.

 Youth enjoy the fast moving San Juan River.
 Dropping an average of eight feet per mile, it provides exhilarating white water rapids.
 Its tall sandstone and limestone canyon walls provide a colorful and stunning backdrop for our 3 and 4 day whitewater rafting trip.

 The San Juan River offers many thrilling small rapids, as well as “Sand Waves”.
 These unusual waves appear to rise from the water from nowhere and are caused by shifting sand on the bottom of this fast moving river.

 At Holiday River Expeditions, the San Juan Youth Rafting Trip offers a great opportunity for diversity in our daily itinerary.
 Often our journey will vary from one trip to the next based upon Mother Nature, group desires, and courtesy for other groups on the river that day.
 Below, we outline a typical itinerary for the four-day trip on the San Juan River.
 We also offer a three-day trip on the San Juan that follows Day 2 through Day 4 of the four-day itinerary below.